Headington Hill

 The building adopts a wide range of emerging technologies such as Virtual Reality (VR), Mixed Reality (MR) and Augmented Reality (AR).
 A centre-piece is the Virtual Reality Cave, allowing students from multiple disciplines to create virtual buildings and towns, use interactive CAD design and disassemble a Formula 1 car to test changes to its design.
 A central atrium and cafe links the teaching building’s three floors with a number of break-out spaces to support group learning and collaboration.

 Flexible teaching, learning and social spaces allow our students to fully interact with fellow students, our expert academics, support staff, businesses and local communities.
 Bringing together STEM and creative industries activity helps to boost the experience of those studying at Oxford Brookes, providing a real advantage when our graduates embark on their next journey.
-The enhanced landscaping around the building will provide dynamic outdoor social learning spaces.
-These will complement the Headington Conservation Area, connecting activity to the landscape.
+The enhanced landscaping around the building provide dynamic outdoor social learning spaces.
+These complement the Headington Conservation Area, connecting activity to the landscape.

 Image caption: Students working on the ground floor of the Teaching building on the Headington Hill site

-Engineering labs, high-voltage testing, advanced scanning technology and an automotive lab with a range of Formula 1 racing cars will help develop students’ understanding of suspension, chassis design and aerodynamics, and provide a fantastic base for the Oxford Brookes Racing team.
+Engineering labs, high-voltage testing, advanced scanning technology and an automotive lab with a range of Formula 1 racing cars help to develop students’ understanding of suspension, chassis design and aerodynamics, and provide a fantastic base for the Oxford Brookes Racing team.

-Walled garden areas will form part of the building’s landscaping with outdoor learning spaces within the site’s picturesque woodland setting.
+Walled garden areas form part of the building’s landscaping with outdoor learning spaces within the site’s picturesque woodland setting.

 Three students working on a white board in the new Teaching building on the Headington Hill site